Overview

 If you’re vaccinated with two doses of MMR or another measles-containing vaccine, you are protected, but should watch for symptoms of measles for 21 days following an exposure.

 If you’re vaccinated with one dose of MMR or another measles-containing vaccine, you are very likely to be protected and your risk of being infected with measles from an exposure is low.
 However, to achieve improved immunity, consider getting a second vaccine dose.
+If you plan to travel internationally, you should receive a second dose of the MMR vaccine as recommended by the CDC.

 If you’ve already had measles or were born before 1957, you are protected and do not need to take any action.